GanWenHaoIsaac/Fake-News-CM3070-Final-Project-Isaac/README.md

 Ensure you also use 'npm install' before doing any of the below tasks

 How to run both backend and front end applications:
-- Backend:
+> Backend:
-> cd backend
+- cd backend
-> python app.py (make sure this is run in Python 3.10.13 [anaconda3\envs\py310env\python.exe])
+- python app.py (for running with the frontend application OR "python flask_test_app" for backend only)
+- open 'http://127.0.0.1:5000' on your browser

-- Frontend:
+> Frontend:
 1. open a new terminal
-> npm run dev
+- npm run dev
+- open 'http://localhost:5173/' on your browser

-- How to run backend tests:
+> How to run backend tests:
-> cd backend
+- cd backend
-> pytest tests/test-app.py
+- pytest tests/test-app.py

-- How to run frontend tests:
+> How to run frontend tests:
-> npm test
+- npm test